Set S.M.A.R.T. Wellness Goals

 - The sleep goal could be very hard to accomplish for someone whose bedtime and waking time varies daily.
 A better goal in that case might reflect attaining a 10 p.m. to 6 a.m. sleep time 4 of 7 days per week for the next four weeks.
 Once this goal is met, another goal can be set for 5 or 6 days per week.

 For example: It may be that you have a night class from 5 - 8 p.m..
 A 10 p.m. bedtime may not provide enough time to get home from class, eat, visit, and do homework.
-A more realistic goal might be to sleep from midnight to 8 a.m..
+A more relevant goal might be to sleep from midnight to 8 a.m..

 - The sleep goal starts on Monday.
 Another way to incorporate time into the sleep goal would be: By the end of the semester, I will consistently go to bed at 10 p.m. and wake up at 6 a.m. at least five days per week, so that I can be more alert.